Kirk Douglas turns 100: A look back at his life

 Douglas address a press conference in 1980 at the Cannes Film Festival, where he was president of the jury.

-Actor Jack Nicholson greets Kirk Douglas after a ceremony honoring son Michael Douglas at Grauman's Chinese Theatre in 1997.
-Michael placed his hands and footprints in cement at the Hollywood landmark.
+Actor Jack Nicholson greets Kirk Douglas after a ceremony honoring son Michael at Grauman's Chinese Theatre in 1997.
+Michael Douglas placed his hands and footprints in cement at the Hollywood landmark.

 From left, Corbin Allred, Dan Aykroyd and Douglas star in "Diamonds" (1999), one of the star's more recent screen appearances.